ponylang/pony-tutorial/docs/expressions/infix-ops.md

 # Short circuiting

-The `and` and `or` operators use __short circuiting__ when used with Bool operators.
+The `and` and `or` operators use __short circuiting__ when used with Bool variables.
 This means that the first operand is always evaluated, but the second is only evaluated if it can affect the result.

 For `and`, if the first operand is __false__ then the second operand is not evaluated, since it cannot affect the result.